bldavies/bldavies.com/content/blog/2022-01-06-hypothesis-tests-bayesian-reasoning/index.md

 ---

-*Thanks to Anirudh Sankar for reading a draft version of this post.
+*Thanks to [Anirudh Sankar](https://sites.google.com/view/anirudh-sankar) for reading a draft version of this post.
-It was inspired by the tenth chapter of Jordan Ellenberg's [*How Not to Be Wrong*](http://www.jordanellenberg.com/book/how-not-to-be-wrong/).*
+It was inspired by the tenth chapter of Jordan Ellenberg's "[How Not to Be Wrong](http://www.jordanellenberg.com/book/how-not-to-be-wrong/)."*